Schedule based on Cluster Resource Modeling

 A Customized resource model should meet the following requirements:

-• The grade of each models should not be the same.
+- The grade of each model should not be the same.

-• Now only support cpu, memory, storage, ephemeral-storage.
+- Currently only four resource types are supported cpu, memory, storage, ephemeral-storage.

-• The resource types of each models should be the same.
+- The resource types of each model should be the same.

-• Model intervals for resources must be contiguous and non-overlapping.
+- Model intervals for resources must be contiguous and non-overlapping from low-grade to high-grade models.

-For example: there is a cluster resource model below:
+For example, a customized cluster resource model is given below:

 resourceModels: